Australian Institute of Aboriginal and Torres Strait Islander Studies: Ethical research

-AIATSIS publishes the Guidelines for Ethical Research in Australian Indigenous Studies (referred to as GERAIS), a document considered to be the leading ethics guidelines for conducting research in and with Indigenous communities in Australia.
+The institute is a leader in ethical research and the handling of culturally sensitive material. and holds in its collections many unique and irreplaceable items of cultural, historical and spiritual significance.

-The guidelines consist of 14 principles.
-These principles broadly fit under the following themes:
+AIATSIS published the Guidelines for Ethical Research in Australian Indigenous Studies (referred to as GERAIS) in 1999.
+This was a document considered to be the leading ethics guidelines for conducting research in and with Indigenous communities in Australia.
+GERAIS was regularly revised and significantly updated in 2012.